DavesCodeMusings/school-coding-lab/docs/rpi/fresh_install.md

 ```

 >## Optionally Enabling Remote Access
 > You can skip this if you'll always be using a keyboard, mouse, and monitor with your Raspberry Pi.
-But if you might need to access the Pi from another machine, see the [guide for setting up remote access](remote_access.md).
+But if you think you might need to access the Pi from another machine, see the [guide for setting up remote access](remote_access.md).

 ## Next Steps
 Congratulations on getting your Raspberry Pi configured.
 And give yourself an extra pat on the back if you upcycled an older, discarded Pi for this purpose.